NichCritic/Replicant/README.md

 # Setting up the data
 ## For full ingest (Approx 12 hours):
 1. From the root folder run `docker-compose build` then `docker-compose up -d` to start the webserver and database
-2. From the ingest-docker folder run `docker build -t ingest .` `docker run -it -d --network replican_default ingest` to begin the ingest process.
+2. From the ingest-docker folder run `docker build -t ingest .` `docker run -it -d --network replicant_default ingest` to begin the ingest process.

  To save (some) time, you can download the movie dataset and put it in the ingest folder as `the-movies-dataset.zip`.
 It will be copied into the docker image.
 Otherwise the script will download it from kaggle